frappe/frappe_docs/frappe_docs/www/docs/user/en/bench/frappe-commands.md

 For more information and examples, see the [bench restore](/docs/user/en/bench/reference/restore) reference.

+#### Partial Site Restores and Backups

+Since Version 13, Frappe has support for taking partial backups and restoring them.
+Partial backups can be taken using the `bench backup` command directly.
+As for partial restores, the `bench partial-restore` command may be used to restore the partial backups to an existing site.

+For more information and examples, see the [bench restore](/docs/user/en/bench/reference/partial-restore) and [bench backup](/docs/user/en/bench/reference/backup) reference.

 #### Site App Management

 You can install or uninstall Frappe Applications available on your Bench.
 To add